Out of State Traffic Ticket and Car Insurance

 - Obey the laws of the road.
 The best way to not get a traffic violation is to not break any traffic laws.
 Use your cruise control and obey all signs.

 - Purchase minor violation forgiveness which is offered by a few insurance carriers.
-It is a good idea to purchase the coverage before a long trip when you are more susceptible for a traffic ticket.
+It is a good idea to purchase the coverage before a long trip when you are more susceptible to a traffic ticket.

 - Check to find out if the state you received a ticket in offers traffic school online for reduced or dismissed traffic tickets.
 Not every state offers this option, but it is so awesome when they do!
 It can save you tons of money in exchange for some of your time.
 Search the DMV, Department of Motor Vehicles, for the state in which you were caught to find out if they offer traffic school.
 You can also call the phone number on your ticket to get the info you need fast.